IIT Jodhpur

 Indian Institute of Technology Jodhpur (IIT Jodhpur or IITJ) is a public technical university located in Jodhpur in the state of Rajasthan in India.
 IIT Jodhpur is officially recognized as an Institute of National Importance by the Government of India.
-It is one of the eight Indian Institutes of Technology (IITs) established by the Ministry of Human Resource Development (MHRD), Government of India under The Institutes of Technology (Amendment) Act, 2011.
+It is one of the eight Indian Institutes of Technology (IITs) established by the Ministry of Education (MoE), Government of India under The Institutes of Technology (Amendment) Act, 2011.